Cataracts

 2. Rub the eye under any circumstances.

-3. Stoop, bend or lift anything heavier than 10 pounds for one week
+3. Stoop, bend or heavy lifting for one week.

 4. Undertake work or sports until advised by your eye doctor.